chi-rb/chi-authorization/README.md

 end
 ```

-NOTE: Any method besides can and cannot references the current_user.
+NOTE: Any method besides can and cannot references the user instance.

 ### Checking